 Election cycles are staggered to maintain continuity.
 Please see the table below.

 Departments will conduct a call for nominations in the final year of their departmental representative’s term.
-Nomination can be made by any faculty member within a represented department.
+Nominations can be made by any faculty member within a represented department.
 Unless otherwise specified in departmental policy, all tenure-line faculty are eligible to be nominated within their home department.

 Election of faculty APC members will be conducted by departments.
 All faculty are eligible to vote in their home department.